EPIImperial/EPIImperial.github.io/index.md

 #### 1. Do you have any suggestions for finding accommodation in London?

 Imperial College London campuses are accessible by public transport from most parts of London.
 When searching for accommodation, you may want to consider proximity to campuses where most of your classes will be delivered.
 The MSc Epidemiology course team are based at the White City campuses in West London.
-However, your classes will be split across the White City, Charing Cross (Hammersmith) and South Kensington campuses, all in in West London.
+However, your classes will be split across the White City, Hammersmith, Charing Cross and South Kensington campuses, all in in West London.

 For additional information on accommodation, visit the [Imperial College Accommodation website.](https://www.imperial.ac.uk/students/accommodation/)

 #### 2. How much money will I need to live and study in London for a year?

-Please visit the Imperial [Living in London](https://www.imperial.ac.uk/study/living-in-london/) website for detailed information.
+Please visit the Imperial [Living costs](https://www.imperial.ac.uk/study/fees-and-funding/living-costs/) website for detailed information.

-You will need to travel between campuses by bus, bicycle or underground train.
+You will need to travel between campuses by free shuttle, bicylce or public transport.
 Some journeys may be convenient on foot.

 #### 3. What is my tuition fee status?